 It turns out that the physically draining whitewater game we played, Namco’s Rapid River, isn’t a one-of-a-kind machine.
 It’s just the latest in a wave of revolutionary video games that simulate various sports.
 Downhill mountain biking?
 It’s here.
 Virtual skateboarding?
 Yup.
 Hang gliding?
 That, too.
 Name a sport and a video game “simulator” exists or is being developed by some demented computer genius.
-And no matter how big a stud you were at Asteroids, you’ve got to be fit, skilled and athletic and have splendid hand-eye coordination before you can even think about becoming a great player at these games.
+And no matter how big a stud you were at Asteroids, you’ve got to be fit, skilled and athletic and have splendid hand-eye coordination before you can even think about becoming a great player at these games, even if you have to see a physical specialist.
 A thick wallet helps, too: Each game costs anywhere from $1 to $4 per play, depending on the game’s complexity and the arcade owner’s level of greed.

 If you’ve got some disposable income, though, and are jonesing for sports action on a lousy winter day, play any of the following games.
 We spent hours testing our video-game prowess and determined that these are the five most exciting and physically challenging machines around.
 If you can find them all in one place, try our basic video game circuit workout.
 Hint: Play with intensity.
 The more aggressive you are, the more real the games feel.